Turn on, Plug in but don’t Chill Out on winter’s long road.

-As said, a close fit is makes all the difference and these jackets achieve that differently.
-The RapidFIRe has Spandex panels in the body and arms (left) to make the liner cling to you.
+As said, a close fit makes all the difference and these jackets achieve that differently.
+The RapidFIRe has Spandex sidepanels in the body and arms (left) to make the liner cling to you.
 Mine was an end-of-the-line cheapie which by that time was only available in XL – a bit too big on me.
 But it occurred to me I could easily close up those elastic panels with thread to achieve a snugger and so more effective fit.

 The RapidFIRe has two heat settings – 60/105 watt which, afaict, the newer $430 Atomic Skin model has dropped.
 Probably because no one ever needed 105 watts.
 To activate this arctic setting you join up two loose plugs zipped into a dinky hem compartment (left).
 Knowing my Honda had the capacity to run it (see below), I tried the 105-watt setting on a 200-mile round trip down to around 8°C (which in NWCI adds up 0.5°C @ 65 mph).
 I found that setting 2/5 was more than enough to keep me warm in my Darien Light and a thin base layer.
 If I regularly rode in sub-freezing conditions I might leave it on 105 watts.
 More probably though, I’d get a car.

 My 5-year-old 75-watt Kanetsu AirVantage is a version of Aerostich’s regular (and $70 cheaper) WindStopper.
-It differs by having an air bladder within the body linings which you inflate with a stem valve (left), like an airplane life jacket, until you have a comfortable fit under your riding jacket.
-As long as you’re not wearing it inside our (easy mistake to make) the bulging bladders press the heating elements against your torso, a clever idea that maximises efficiency and means you don’t have to whack up the dial for it to have the desired effect.
+It differs by having an air bladder within the body linings which you inflate with a stem valve (left), like an airplane life jacket until you have a comfortable fit under your riding jacket.
+As long as you’re not wearing it inside out (an easy mistake to make) the bulging bladders press the heating elements against your torso, a clever idea that maximises efficiency and means you don’t have to whack up the dial for it to have the desired effect.
 Until you get used to it, it’s another thing to remember to do when togging up, and it can result in that ‘stuffed’ feeling you’re trying to avoid with heated gear.
 But it adds insulation and does work.
 The AirVantage is definitely worth the extra $70 ($387) over the regular, non-inflating WindStopper.

-What both jackets highlight is that once warmed up and doing their thing, you won’t necessarily feel like The God of Hellfire (right) reposing in front of a roaring log fire with a warm cup of cocoa.
+What both jackets highlight is that once warmed up and doing their thing, you won’t necessarily feel like The God of Hellfire (left) reposing in front of a roaring log fire with a warm cup of cocoa.
 But you’ll sure notice the difference should you switch them off.
 [This is actually a slightly misleading test as switching off is a bit like stepping out of a shower all wet: in the short term you’ll feel chilly until things evaporate].
 And, depending on the wind protection on your bike, you’ll also notice your heated but exposed arms will feel notably less warm than your hopefully balmy torso, as well noticing the slightest cold spot.
 In fact this whole temperature differential can be a bit of a distraction.

 The Powerlet uses something called Carbon Nanocore technology (thin wires) producing far infrared heat (hence Rapid FIR e); the AirVantage simply uses ‘hotter’ wires in the arms.
 Whichever one you’re wearing, this is where those velcro arm cinches on your riding jacket come in useful to press the heating elements against you.
 The Darien I recently reviewed has them both above and below the elbow (right), but they still couldn’t spread the heat evenly.
 If I was heading for a really long, cold ride, I’d find a way of binding the heated jacket’s sleeves close to my arms.
 All these measures will enable you to run as low a setting as possible, so giving you an extra margin when things really chill down.